staten-island-tech/create-task-elisa-23/genshinpityexplained.md

 For four star there is a 60 40 between character and weapon first before going to actual Same for Standard Banner

+Pities = carry over in the same banner

 limited: get at 80
 one limited five star